dart-archive/www.dartlang.org/src/site/articles/feet-wet-streams/index.markdown

 You'll notice that some of the lines are commented out.
 This is for an important reason.
 Streams comes in two flavours: **single** or **multiple** (also known as **broadcast**) subscriber.
-By default, our stream is a single subscriber.
+By default, our stream is a single-subscriber stream.
 This means that if you try to listen to the stream more than once, you will get an exception, and using any of the callback functions or future properties counts as listening.

-You can convert the single subscriber stream into a  broadcast stream by using the <code>asBroadcastStream()</code> method, as shown below:
+You can convert the single-subscriber stream into a broadcast stream by using the <code>asBroadcastStream()</code> method, as shown below:

 {% prettify dart %}